nedpals/opentaxjs/ROADMAP.md

 ## Current Status

-The project is still in its early stages of development.
+The project has made significant progress beyond the initial specification phase.
 Currently:
-- The first draft of the rules specification is done.
+- The rules specification is complete and comprehensive.
 - An accompanying JSON schema has been created to validate the rules format.
-- Infrastructure for the development of the library is already setup.
+- Infrastructure for the development of the library is complete.
 - The expression parser and evaluator have been implemented.
+- The core rule evaluation engine is complete and supports all specification features.
+- The public API has been implemented with TypeScript types and comprehensive test coverage.
+- Period calculation and filing schedule generation are functional.

+The library is ready for use with basic tax calculations following the opentaxjs specification.

 ## Library Implementation Roadmap

-### 🚧 Rules Loading and Validation

-> **Status**: In progress.
-Core functionality for loading and validating rule files.

-**Current Progress**: Basic rule loading infrastructure and JSON schema validation.

-**Next Steps**: Complete rule file resolution, error handling, and validation reporting.

-### 🚧 Public API

-> **Status**: In progress.
-Implementing the API as outlined in the README.

-**Current Progress**: Core API structure and TypeScript interfaces defined.

-**Next Steps**: Complete calculation engine integration and result formatting.
+The initial implementation is already functional and covers the core features of the specification.
+Roadmap will be updated later as more features and improvements are identified.

 ## Specification Roadmap